Requiem for the old-school ACC tournament (and classroom TV cart)

 "I told her, you know what?"
 Durham recalls now.
 "This is our city's event.
 You need to play this game over the PA system in our school.
 And she did."

-This week Durham will be on the microphone for his 21st ACC tournament, the first 18 as the voice of Georgia Tech and the last three with Raycom.
+This week Durham will be on the microphone for his 21st ACC tournament, the first 18 as the voice of Georgia Tech and the past three with Raycom.

-In the 1980s, as technology starting moving faster than Spud Webb on the break, those who really lived out on the edges of life would smuggle a Sony Watchman TV inside of their Trapper Keeper.
+In the 1980s, as technology started moving faster than Spud Webb on the break, those who really lived out on the edges of life would smuggle a Sony Watchman TV inside of their Trapper Keeper.
 Even on a two-inch screen flickering from within the darkness of one's backpack, Georgia Tech head coach Bobby Cremins' head of gray hair popped in black and white.

 It was always easy to spot the classrooms where a professorial line had been drawn in the hardwood.
 My friends who were being held against their sports wills could be seen staring longingly out the window of their joyless prison, looking for any sort of score update from those of us who were fortunate enough to be in TV cart-friendly spaces.

-Note: (Editor's note: The following piece was originally published March 14, 2019, and has been resurfaced in advance of the ACC Network's airing of the 10-part series "The Tournament", beginning Monday.)